brntsllvn/donate-stock/_posts/2019-02-23-how-to-donate-stock.markdown

 - Sign the form

+- Scan the form

 - Fax the form (the fax number is on the brokerage form)

-- Let the nonprofit know you sent the form and the number of shares and approximate donation.
+- Let the nonprofit know you faxed the form and the number of shares and approximate donation value.
 Or, don't do a thing and stay anonymous (asset transfers do not have personal info attached to them).

 - Save the response from the nonprofit for your tax records (remember, even if you don't itemize, it [still makes sense]({% post_url 2019-02-11-donate-stock-even-if-you-do-not-itemize %}) to donate stock).
 If you donated anonymously and don't have a confirmation from the nonprofit, keep your broker confirmation.

 - Time passes...now it's time to file your taxes.

-- TurboTax will ask if you donated stock.
+- If you itemize and use TurboTax, TurboTax will ask if you donated stock.
 Say yes.
 Then they'll ask for the total amount and the acquired date and the acquired price.
+Here's an example:

 {% include
     img.html